larsensong/alx-system_engineering-devops/0x13-firewall/README.md

    0x13.
 Firewall

-firewall is a network security system that monitors and controls incoming and outgoing network traffic based on predetermined security rules.
+Firewall is a network security system that monitors and controls incoming and outgoing network traffic based on predetermined security rules.